-Active Ingredients and Substances: Like many plant species belonging to the genus Senecio (ragworts and groundsels), common ragwort contains toxic pyrrolizidine alkaloids (seneciphyllin, senecionine, jacodin, jaconine, jacobine, jacozine, otosenine and retrorsine).
+Active Ingredients and Substances: Like many plant species belonging to the genus Senecio (ragworts and groundsels), common ragwort contains toxic pyrrolizidine alkaloids (seneciphylline, senecionine, jacodin, jaconine, jacobine, jacozine, otosenine and retrorsine).

 Other ingredients in the herb are flavone glycosides, resins, mucilage and mineral salts.

-The essential oil extracted form the plant contains germacrene D and 1-undecene as the main ingredients, but it also contains 1-nonen, myrcene, ocimene and beta-caryophyllene.
+The essential oil extracted from the plant contains germacrene D and 1-undecene as the main ingredients, but it also contains 1-nonen, myrcene, ocimene, and beta-caryophyllene.

 In the past, ragwort did have some medicinal uses, especially in England.